Skip to main content

 The Takeaway

-USPS Certified Mail is an exclusive service that provides senders with the ability to verify deliveries from specific recipients.
-For any legal or business forms, this service is a necessity.
-However, for eCommerce businesses, the question of when Certified Mail is economically viable is an important one.
+USPS Certified Mail is an exclusive service that allows senders to verify deliveries from specific recipients.
+This service is necessary for any legal or business forms.
+However, for eCommerce businesses, the question of when Certified Mail is economically viable is essential.

 A 3PL has experience navigating the ins and outs of the USPS system and can use this information to optimize your fulfillment process with Certified Mail.